alfmunny/kv-storage/README.md

 For example using the [deploy.yaml](./deploy.yaml):

-- One Primary Node, exposes on 8080
+- One primary node, exposes on 8080
-- Two Second Node
+- Two secondary nodes

 ```bash
 kubectl apply -f deploy.yaml